 Libby Kirby

 As the technology behind renewable energy sources becomes more advanced and cost-effective, these sources have become an ever-increasing portion of the generation profile of power systems across the country.
 While the shift away from non-renewable resources is generally considered to be beneficial, the fact remains that renewable sources present unique challenges associated with their individual generation profiles.
 Because of the high variability of renewable resources, the stability of the system can degrade.
-Generators assigned to regulate frequency are forced to ramp up and down quickly in order to supplement the rise and fall of the variable resources, causing transient frequency deviations, power swings, major interface transfer variations and other significant issues.
+Generators assigned to regulate frequency, are forced to ramp up and down quickly in order to supplement the rise and fall of the variable resources, causing transient frequency deviations, power swings, major interface transfer variations and other significant issues.
 In this thesis, we aim to measure the impact of renewable penetration level on system stability.

 In its current state, our model consists of 3 basic layers.
 Within the innermost layer, we employ a dynamic simulation of the power flow model.
 Using the following matrix equations